Interstate 485: History

 The first section of what became I-485 was completed around 1967, connecting a newly opened section of I-85 with US 29 near the Cabarrus–Mecklenburg county line.
 This section became a part of I-485 on May 5, 1999, the first section of the highway on the north end of the county.

 In 1975, planning began for the Charlotte outerbelt.

 On July 8, 1988, Governor James G. Martin and state transportation secretary Seddon Goode attended a groundbreaking near US 521, marking the start of construction on the first 1.3 mi section between US 521 and North Carolina Highway 51 (NC 51).
 Martin also announced the designation "Interstate 485" for what had previously been called the outerbelt.
 The section opened November 1, 1990, two months earlier than planned.
-Still, because of all the development in the area, the highway immediately became inadequate for the area's needs and required widening.